intel/he-toolkit/QUICK_START.md

 ```bash
 source ~/he-toolkit/docker/runners.sh
 ```
-This will provide access a list of example programs that can be run from the command line.
+This will provide access to a list of example programs that can be run from the command line.

 To view the list of programs run